bigdata4mobility/bigdata4mobility.github.io/README.md

-## Key takeaways about LBS mobile data as compared to HTS
+## I. Key takeaways about LBS mobile data as compared to HTS

 ### Data generation
 1. LBS data itself does not any transportation related information.
 This means that all transportation related information must be inferred.